entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): " Cloutier (1991b, char.
 64) defined a character to reflect the anterior extent of the lacrimojugal which was suggested to be characteristic of advanced coelacanths by Stensiö (1921)16.
 However, Cloutier (1991b) only coded *Mawsonia gigas* as having a lacrimojugal extending to the anterior part of the snout.
 We redefined the apomorphic condition as extending to the snout, rather than the anterior part of the snout.
-Character 81 is linked with character 74."
+Character 81 is linked with Character 74."

 > - The coding of *Qujingodus* is ?.